Spirits' Homecoming: Plot

-The film is set during the Japanese occupation of Korea in 1943 telling the story of 14-year old Jung-min and 16-year old Young-hee.
-Jung-min's family is poor due to frequent warfare but lives happily and peacefully.
-Young-hee's parents died during the war so she has to take care of her younger brothers.
-One day, Japanese soldiers forcibly take the two girls from their homes, giving them just minutes to say goodbye and pack their clothes, ship them to Manchuria in wagons for livestock and use them as so called 'comfort women' (pejoratively referred to in South Korea as 'Homecoming Women') forcing them to perform sexual service to the soldiers of the Imperial Army.
+In 1943 during the Japanese occupation of Korea, 14-year old Jung-min's family lives in poverty, but are happy, while 16-year old Young-hee has to take care of her younger brothers after their parents died during the war.
+One day, Japanese soldiers forcibly take the two girls from their homes, giving them just minutes to say goodbye and pack their clothes.
+They ship the girls to Manchuria in livestock wagons and use them as comfort women (pejoratively referred to in South Korea as 'Homecoming Women'), forcing them to give sexual services to soldiers of the Imperial Army.

-From now on, Young-hee, Jung-min, and the others must only use Japanese since speaking any other languages is punishable.
-In the brothel, the girls are each given only a tiny room with a bed and an endless flow of soldiers coming for 10 minutes each.
-The servicemen mistreat them and beat them.
+Young-hee, Jung-min, and the others may only use Japanese, as speaking other languages is punishable.
+The girls are each given a tiny room with a bed in a brothel, with an endless flow of soldiers staying for 10 minutes each.
+The servicemen mistreat and beat them.
 Many have sadistic tendencies.
-'Comfort women' are trying to cope with their situation, while some lose their sanity while others try to stay sane.
+Some of the girls and women are unable to cope with the constant rape and beatings, and lose their sanity.
 One of the soldiers treats Jung-min well and gives her a map.
-Jung-min, Young-hee and four others plan to escape because of the constant sexual assaults and beatings.
+Jung-min, Young-hee, and four others plan an escape.
 However, one of them gets lost in the dark.
-The Japanese catch her and severely beat her up.
-Jung-min and Young-hee witness that from a hideout and decide to return in order for the other girls not to be killed.
+The Japanese catch her and severely beat her.
+Jung-min and Young-hee witness this from a hideout and decide to return so the other girls won't be killed.
+During the night, Japanese soldiers torture the comfort women.
+In the morning they order the escapee, the one who became insane, and several injured women into a lorry, promising medical treatment in a bigger camp.
+However, the servicemen kill them and burn their corpses.

-During the night, Japanese soldiers torture the 'comfort women'.
-In the morning they order the escaped girl, the one that got insane, and several injured ones in a lorry promising medical treatment in a bigger camp.
-However, in reality the servicemen kill them and burn their corpses.
-Later, China and Soviet Union starts a counter-attack and the Japanese decide to kill all the girls at exactly the same place of previous executions burn their corps in an incinerator.
-Jung-min gives Young-hee her personal talisman and asks her to obey the orders, but the girls are saved just in time by Korean Guerillas.
+China and the Soviet Union start a counter-attack.
+The Japanese decide to kill all the comfort women and burn the corpses in an incinerator.
+Jung-min gives Young-hee her personal talisman and asks her to obey the orders, but the girls are saved by Korean Guerillas.